City Scholars® Foundation Fellows

 OUR IMPACT DEMOGRAPHICS

-Youth served by our Foundation Fellows are 49% Latino, 11% Black, 18% White, 4% Multiracial, 15% Asian, 1% American Indian/Alaska Native, 2% Native Hawaiian/Pacific Islander; and, more than 85.5% qualify for the federally subsidized public school lunch program and/or attend Title I public schools in Los Angeles, Orange, Riverside, San Bernardino or Ventura County.
+Youth served by our Foundation Fellows are 49% Latino, 11% Black, 18% White, 4% Multiracial, 15% Asian, 1% American Indian/Alaska Native, 2% Native Hawaiian/Pacific Islander; and, 92.8% qualify for the federally subsidized public school lunch program and/or attend Title I public schools in Los Angeles, Orange, Riverside, San Bernardino or Ventura County.

 50% of our Foundation Fellows lead nonprofits with annual revenues less than $1 million.